 Cookies aren’t all bad, but they’re also one of the primary tools advertisers use to collect data on you and track what you do online.
 There are plenty of tools that can block cookies completely for you, including popular browsers, but there is a drawback to this technique.
 Cookies are used to save your log-in sessions for various sites and services, meaning that blocking them may disrupt their functionality.

 Many of the other tools mentioned in this article, like tracker blockers or private browsers, will help block cookies.
-To learn more about cookies and your options for blocking them, read this blog post.

-Public WiFi is great – it’s (usually) free, it saves us from using our precious data, and it’s there when and where you need it.
+Public Wi-Fi is great – it’s (usually) free, it saves us from using our precious data, and it’s there when and where you need it.
 Unfortunately, it’s also one of the riskiest ways to go online – both from a privacy and security standpoint.
-Public WiFi is a great place for hackers and snoopers to collect personal data because it’s such an easy access point for getting at your traffic.
+Public Wi-Fi is a great place for hackers and snoopers to collect personal data because it’s such an easy access point for getting at your traffic.

 One powerful but simple step you can take when browsing online to stay private and secure is to choose HTTPS URLs over HTTP URLs whenever possible.

 If you see HTTPS at the beginning of the URL or a lock icon at the head of your browser URL bar, that means your connection to that site is encrypted.
 SSL/TLS encryption isn’t the strongest type of encryption available, and HTTPS only covers your browser, but it’s still a great tool for staying private.
 There are even certain browser extensions that will do the work for you, favoring HTTPS connections wherever possible.

 Updates might seem like a chore, but they’re more important than you think.
 It’s about more than just new features!